-Optionally, there are two fraction modes for a failure: fraction and decay_fraction.
+Optionally, there are two fraction modes for a failure: fraction and decay\fraction.
 Setting the fraction will tell PVRPM to fail that fraction (between 0 and 1) of components in the component level consistently throughout the simulation.
 This means PVRPM will maintain fraction of the components with this failure mode throughout the simulation.
 Remember, PVRPM will always pick the failure mode in this section with the shortest time to failure, so if you set two failures mode, where one is always shorter than the other, then the longer failure mode will never occur, even if the fraction is defined on the longer failure mode.
-The decay_fraction also selects decay_fraction of the components to fail; however, it decays with each failure.
-If you set decay_fraction to 0.5, then at first, 50 percent of the components will fail with this failure mode, then 25 percent, then 12.5 percent, etc., until it approaches 0, which in reality would mean the number of failures from this mode would be 0 when decay_fraction is small enough.
+The decay\fraction also selects decay\fraction of the components to fail; however, it decays with each failure.
+If you set decay\fraction to 0.5, then at first, 50 percent of the components will fail with this failure mode, then 25 percent, then 12.5 percent, etc., until it goes to 0.

-A typical setup of failures is to have a long "end of life" failure with a large time, and failures with shorter time to failures with a fraction or decay_fraction, so some will fail with the shorter failures, and most will fail with the end of life failure.
+A typical setup of failures is to have a long "end of life" failure with a large time, and failures with shorter time to failures with a fraction or decay\fraction, so some will fail with the shorter failures, and most will fail with the end of life failure.

 Concurrent failures work the same way as above, except each failure mode is counted concurrently.
 This means that failure modes defined as concurrent failures do not have the shortest time picked among the modes; instead, each failure mode will fail the component independent of each other and the total failure mode.
 You can view this mode as "partial failures", where failures of this nature happen more often than total failures but cost less and are faster to repair.
-You can use fraction and decay_fraction here as needed.
+You can use fraction and decay\fraction here as needed.